lescx/janet-openbsd/README.md

 ## License

-This package is licensed under the MIT license.
-See [LICENSE](./LICENSE) for further information.
+This package is released under the MIT License.
+See [LICENSE](./LICENSE) for more information.